 In Salinas, visit Steinbeck’s birthplace at 132 Central Avenue.
 The restored Victorian now houses a restaurant.
-There is open-seating for lunch 11:30-2:00 Tuesday-Saturday.
+There is open-seating for lunch Tuesday-Saturday.
 To make an assured reservation, call in advance 831-424-3735.
 Details: www.steinbeckhouse.com.
-John’s upstairs room, the front garret, is closed to the public.

-However, at first floor level, you can wander from room to room even as lunch is being served.
-See photos on the walls.
+On the first floor you can wander from room to room.
+Pause at the photos on the walls.
 Don’t miss a cherubic picture of Steinbeck at age 4.
-Visit a gift shop in the basement.
-The store is called Best Cellar, a pun on “best seller.”
+Visit the gift shop in the basement.
+The store name is Best Cellar, a pun on “best seller.”
 It stocks copies of many of his works.

-After the house, visit the National Steinbeck Center (www.steinbeck.org), just two blocks away.
-It’s located at One Main Street.
-There, interactive exhibits re-create the author’s life and works.
+After the house, visit the National Steinbeck Center (www.steinbeck.org), just two blocks away, at One Main Street.
+Interactive exhibits re-create the author’s life and works.
 At the Cannery Row exhibit you can imagine the sardine fish and the seagulls.
 The East of Eden display acquaints you with the world of the lettuce workers.

 One special gem at the Steinbeck Center is “Rocinante.”
 That’s the name for his custom camper.
 Steinbeck drove 10,000 miles around America while writing Travels with Charley.
 A bookstore at the Steinbeck Center offers many of Steinbeck’s books.
 You will also find commentary books, such as Susan Shillinglaw’s insightful A Journey into Steinbeck’s California.
 After the Steinbeck Center, take some time to walk the old downtown of Salinas.
 The downtown is an open-air museum celebrating an earlier era.